 Sample Phone Script:

-My name is [NAME] and as your constituent from [CITY and STATE], and a [person of faith/refugee/member of my community], I urge you and your office to stand with refugees and encourage the Trump administration to fully restore the refugee resettlement program and resume resettlement for the most at risk refugees around the world.
+I strongly urge you and your office to stand with refugees and encourage the Trump administration to fully restore the refugee resettlement program and resume resettlement for the most at-risk refugees around the world.

 I further urge your office to support key refugee funding accounts like the Refugee and Entrant Assistance account and the Migration and Refugee Assistance account, as well as vital legislation like the Afghan Adjustment Act and the Enduring Welcome Act.